ANCPLabOldenburg/megqc_documentation/guide/easytoinstall.md

 ```

 Now your installation is complete!
-In your chosen directory, you'll find a folder named ´runMEGqc´ containing the virtual environment, along with a script called ´uninstall_megqc.sh´.
+In your chosen directory, you'll find a folder named `runMEGqc` containing the virtual environment, along with a script called `uninstall_megqc.sh`.
 On your **Desktop** you will also see two terminal launchers:
-*´MEGqc´ — will launch [mini-MEGqc](mini.md), the simplified MEGqc interface
+* `MEGqc` — will launch [mini-MEGqc](mini.md), the simplified MEGqc interface
-* Uninstall MEGqc´  — will remove MEGqc from your system, including its environment and related files.
+* `Uninstall MEGqc`  — will remove MEGqc from your system, including its environment and related files.